EST Contest for SchoolsThe Sun at a glance

 The contest is open to schools in all European Union countries plus Andorra, Iceland, Liechtenstein, Norway, Switzerland and the UK.

-It is addressed to groups of students aged 14-15 and 15-16.
+It is addressed to groups of students in the school years corresponding to the age ranges 14-15 and 15-16 by the submission deadline.
 A teacher has to lead the group.
 He/she will serve as the contact point with the EST team and will organise the work of the students, often involving other STEM teachers as deemed appropriate.
 This is a unique opportunity to combine work in Physics, Maths, Chemistry, Biology, Art, IT, English and even History!

-Teams should not exceed four students, plus the teacher.
+Teams should consist of four (exceptionally three) students, plus the teacher.
 There is no limit on the number of teams a teacher can lead.

 Every participant will receive a certificate signed by the President of the European Association for Solar Telescopes (EAST).